| | | | | | | | | | |

 I always recommend making pumpkin puree at home (especially during pumpkin season when pumpkins abound).

-Not only is it incredibly easy to make it, it’s also cheaper and fresher, and doesn’t include preservatives and additives that canned pumpkin tends to have.
+Not only is it incredibly easy to make it, fresh pumpkin puree is also cheaper and fresher, and doesn’t include preservatives and additives that canned pumpkin tends to have.

 Here’s my super easy tutorial on how to make pumpkin puree from scratch.

-Hand holding a glass jar with pumpkin puree.
+Hand holding a glass jar with homemade pumpkin puree.

 Using a silicon brush to grease a silicon muffin mold.